Yizhuo0506/USV_autoberthing_task/README.md

 Once cloned, locate the [python executable in Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/install_python.html).
 By default, this should be `python.sh`.
 We will refer to this path as `PYTHON_PATH`.

-To set a `PYTHON_PATH` variable in the terminal that links to the python executable, we can run a command that resembles the following.
+To set a `PYTHON_PATH` variable in the terminal that links to the Python executable, we can run a command that resembles the following.
 Make sure to update the paths to your local path.

 ```
 For Linux: alias PYTHON_PATH=~/.local/share/ov/pkg/isaac_sim-*/python.sh